letrezdraw/AIST/Documentation.md

 # AIST Project Documentation

-**Version: 1.0**
+**Version: 2.0 (Vosk Integration)**

-This document provides a comprehensive overview of the AI System Toolkit (AIST), a modular, voice-activated AI assistant.
+This document provides a comprehensive overview of the Autonomous Intelligent System Tasker (AIST), a modular, voice-activated AI assistant.
 It details the project's architecture, features, setup, and future development roadmap.

 ---

 ## 1. Project Overview

 AIST is a "Jarvis-like" AI assistant designed to run locally on a Windows machine.
 Its primary goal is to provide a deeply integrated, conversational, and extensible AI companion that respects user privacy by performing all core processing on-device.
+The core components (Speech-to-Text, Text-to-Speech, and the Large Language Model) operate without needing an internet connection.

 The architecture is modular, separating concerns like speech recognition, language understanding, and skill execution into distinct components.
-This allows for easier maintenance, debugging, and expansion.
+This allows for easier maintenance, debugging, and future expansion.

 ---

+## 2. Architecture: A Client-Server Model

+AIST operates on a robust client-server model to ensure a responsive user experience, even while the AI is processing a complex request.

+- **Backend (`run_backend.py`)**: The "brain" of the assistant.
+This process loads the large language model (LLM) into memory and handles all the heavy AI processing and skill execution.
+It runs in its own console window and waits for commands.

+- **Frontend (`main.py`)**: The "face" of the assistant.
+This lightweight process manages all user interaction: listening to the microphone (STT), speaking through your speakers (TTS), and managing the system tray icon.

+- **IPC Communication**: The frontend and backend are separate processes and communicate through a fast, local Inter-Process Communication (IPC) channel.
+This allows the frontend to remain responsive while the backend "thinks".

+---

 ## 2. How It Works: The Core Loop

-AIST operates on a continuous, event-driven loop.
+AIST operates on a continuous, state-driven loop within the frontend (`main.py`).
 Understanding this flow is key to understanding the project.

-1.  **Wake Word Detection (`core/stt.py`)**: The system constantly listens for the wake word ("hey assistant") in the background using the microphone.
-It ignores all other audio until the wake word is detected.

-2.  **Command Listening (`core/stt.py`)**: Once activated, AIST listens for a single, specific command from the user.
-It has a timeout, so if nothing is said, it goes back to sleep (waiting for the wake word).

-3.  **Memory Retrieval (`core/memory.py`)**: The user's command is used as a query to search the long-term memory (a ChromaDB vector database).
-Any relevant facts that AIST has previously learned are retrieved.
+1.  **DORMANT State (`main.py`)**: The assistant starts in a `DORMANT` state.
+In this mode, the `listen_generator` from `core/stt.py` is active, but the main loop only checks the transcribed text for an **activation phrase** (e.g., "hey assist").
+All other speech is ignored.

+2.  **Activation**: When an activation phrase is detected, the state machine switches to `LISTENING`.
+The assistant speaks an acknowledgment ("I'm listening.") and is now ready for commands.

+3.  **LISTENING State (`main.py`)**: In this state, the `listen_generator` continues to provide transcribed text.
+The main loop now checks the text for three possibilities in order:
+    a. **Exit Phrase**: Checks for a phrase like "assist exit" to shut down the application.
+    b. **Deactivation Phrase**: Checks for a phrase like "assist pause" to return to the `DORMANT` state.
+    c. **Command**: If neither of the above is found, the text is treated as a command.

+4.  **Command Processing (IPC)**: The command string is sent from the frontend to the backend via the IPC channel.

-4.  **Intent Recognition (`core/llm.py` & `skills/dispatcher.py`)**: The user's command, along with the short-term conversation history and any relevant facts from long-term memory, are sent to the local Large Language Model (LLM).
-The LLM is prompted to return a structured JSON object identifying the user's intent (e.g., `{"command": "get_time", "parameters": {}}`).
+5.  **LLM Inference (`core/llm.py` on backend)**: The backend receives the command, retrieves any relevant facts from memory, and sends the complete prompt to the Large Language Model for processing.

-5.  **Skill Dispatching (`skills/dispatcher.py`)**: The dispatcher receives the JSON intent.
-It uses a dictionary to map the `command` name to the appropriate Python function (the "skill").

-6.  **Skill Execution (`skills/*.py`)**: The corresponding skill function is executed (e.g., `skill_get_time()`).
-The skill performs its task and **returns a string** as a result (e.g., "The current time is 3:45 PM.").
+6.  **Response Communication (IPC)**: The LLM's text response is sent from the backend back to the frontend.

-7.  **Response Generation (`main.py` & `core/tts.py`)**: The main loop receives the string response from the skill.
-It prints the response to the console and uses the Text-to-Speech (TTS) engine to speak the response aloud.
+7.  **Speaking the Response (`core/tts.py` on frontend)**: The frontend receives the response text and uses the Text-to-Speech engine to speak it aloud.
+The loop continues in the `LISTENING` state, ready for the next command.

-8.  **Context Update (`main.py`)**: The user's command and AIST's response are added to the short-term conversation history.

-9.  **Return to Sleep**: The loop completes, and AIST goes back to step 1, waiting for the wake word again.

 ---

 ## 3. Features & Capabilities

-### What AIST Can Do Now
+### Current Features

-*   **Voice Activation**: Hands-free activation using a customizable wake word.
+*   **Stateful Voice Activation**: Hands-free activation using customizable phrases.
+The assistant remains active for multiple commands until explicitly paused.
-*   **Local AI Processing**: All intent recognition and chat functions are handled by a local LLM (`Mistral 7B`), ensuring privacy and offline functionality.
+*   **Offline-First Core**: The STT (Vosk), TTS (Piper), and LLM (`ctransformers`) all run locally, ensuring privacy and offline functionality.
-*   **Conversational Context**: Remembers the last few turns of a conversation to understand follow-up questions.
-*   **Long-Term Memory (Learning)**:
-    *   Can be taught specific facts using the "remember" or "learn" command.
-    *   Automatically recalls and uses learned information when relevant.
-    *   Can list everything it has learned.
-    *   Can be told to forget specific memories.
-*   **System Control**:
-    *   Open any application on the system (e.g., "open notepad").
-    *   Close running applications (e.g., "close notepad").
-    *   Report system status like CPU usage and battery level.
-*   **Web Search**: Can open the default web browser to perform a Google search.
+*   **Conversational AI**: Engages in natural conversation using a local Large Language Model.
+*   **Persistent Memory**: Uses a local SQLite database (`core/memory.py`) to store and recall user-specific facts and preferences (e.g., microphone calibration settings).
 *   **Background Operation**: Runs as a persistent icon in the system tray.
+*   **Robust Logging**: Creates a detailed, rotating log file (`AIST_data/aist.log`) for easy debugging.

 ### Future Roadmap

 The following features are planned for future development to enhance AIST's capabilities:

+*   **Skill System**: The highest priority is to build a skill dispatcher that allows the LLM to execute Python functions.
+This will enable capabilities like:
+    *   Opening/closing applications.
+    *   Reporting system status (CPU, battery).
+    *   Performing web searches.
 *   **GUI Overlay**: A small, non-intrusive graphical interface to display text, status, and feedback, making the assistant feel more integrated.
 *   **Advanced OS Automation**:
     *   Use `pyautogui` to control the mouse and keyboard.
     *   Enable skills like "take a screenshot," "type this for me," or "click the save button."
 *   **API-Driven Skills**:
-    *   **Weather**: Fetch and report real-time weather from an online API.
+    *   Fetch and report real-time weather, news, or other online information.
-    *   **News**: Get the latest headlines.
-    *   **Calendar/Email**: Integrate with Google Calendar or Outlook to manage events and read emails.
 *   **Enhanced Voice Engine**:
-    *   Integrate a higher-quality, more natural-sounding local TTS engine like `Coqui-TTS` or `piper-tts`.
+    *   Integrate a higher-quality, more natural-sounding local TTS engine like `Coqui-TTS`.
     *   Explore voice cloning to allow AIST to speak with a custom voice.
-*   **Multi-modal Input**: Accept text input from a GUI in addition to voice commands.
 *   **Packaged Application**: Bundle the entire project into a single `.exe` file with an installer using `PyInstaller` and `Inno Setup` for easy distribution.

 ---

 ## 4. Tools & Technologies

-AIST is built with a powerful stack of open-source Python libraries.

-*   **Core AI**:
-    *   `ctransformers`: Runs the quantized GGUF language model efficiently on CPU or GPU.
-    *   `chromadb`: The vector database used for long-term memory.
-    *   `sentence-transformers`: Creates the vector embeddings (numerical representations) of text for storage and retrieval in ChromaDB.
-*   **Voice & Speech**:
-    *   `pyttsx3`: The primary Text-to-Speech engine (using Windows SAPI5).
-    *   `SpeechRecognition`: The primary Speech-to-Text engine (using the Google Speech Recognition API).
-    *   `playsound`: For playing simple audio cues like the activation sound.
-*   **System & Application**:
-    *   `pystray` & `Pillow`: For creating and managing the system tray icon.
-    *   `psutil`: For accessing system information like running processes, CPU, and battery.
-*   **General Purpose**:
-    *   `os`, `datetime`, `json`, `re`, `uuid`, `threading`: Standard Python libraries for core functionality.
+- **LLM Engine**: `ctransformers`
+- **Speech-to-Text**: `vosk`
+- **Text-to-Speech**: `piper-tts`
+- **Audio I/O**: `pyaudio`
+- **GUI / Hotkeys**: `pystray`, `keyboard`
+- **Database**: `sqlite3` (built-in)

 ---

 ## 5. Setup & Usage

-1.  **Clone the Repository** and navigate into the project directory.
-2.  **Install Dependencies** by running `pip install -r requirements.txt`.
-3.  **Download the AI Model** (`mistral-7b-instruct-v0.2.Q4_K_M.gguf` is recommended) and place it in the project's root directory.
-4.  **Configure `config.py`** to ensure `MODEL_PATH` matches the downloaded model's filename.
-5.  **Run the Assistant** with `python main.py`.
+Please refer to the `README.md` file for detailed, step-by-step installation and setup instructions.

 ---

 ## 6. How to Add a New Skill

-The project is designed for easy extension.
-Follow these three steps to add a new capability:
+While a full skill system is not yet implemented, the architecture is designed for it.
+Here is the planned approach for adding new skills:

 **1. Create the Skill Function:**

-*   In a relevant `skills/*.py` file, create a new function.
-It must accept a `parameters` dictionary and `return` a response string.
+*   Create a new file in the `skills/` directory (e.g., `system_skills.py`).
+*   Define a simple Python function that performs the desired action and returns a string result.

     ```python
-    # In skills/system.py
+    # In skills/system_skills.py
-    def skill_get_date(parameters):
-        today = datetime.date.today().strftime("%B %d, %Y")
-        return f"Today's date is {today}."
+    def open_application(app_name: str) -> str:
+        try:
+            os.startfile(app_name)
+            return f"Successfully opened {app_name}."
+        except Exception as e:
+            return f"Sorry, I could not open {app_name}.
+Error: {e}"
     ```

+**2. Create a Skill Dispatcher:**

+*   A new file, `skills/dispatcher.py`, will be created.
+*   This file will contain a dictionary mapping skill names to their functions and descriptions.
+This information will be used to generate a prompt for the LLM.

-**2. Register the Skill:**
+**3. Teach the LLM to Recognize the Skill:**

+*   The backend's `IPCServer` will be modified.
+When it receives a command, it will first ask the LLM to perform "function calling" or "tool selection."
+*   It will provide the LLM with the list of available skills and their descriptions from the dispatcher.
+*   The LLM will respond with a structured format (like JSON) indicating which skill to use and what parameters to pass (e.g., `{"skill": "open_application", "parameters": {"app_name": "notepad"}}`).
-*   In `skills/dispatcher.py`, import your new function and add it to the `SKILLS` dictionary.
+*   The backend will then execute the chosen function and return the result to the user.

-    ```python
-    from skills.system import ..., skill_get_date

-    SKILLS = {
-        ...,
-        "get_date": skill_get_date,
-    }
-    ```

-**3. Teach the LLM:**

-*   In `core/llm.py`, find the `get_intent_from_llm` function.
-Add the new command name (e.g., `"get_date"`) to the list of valid commands in the prompt.
-This allows the AI to recognize when to use your new skill.

-    ```python
-    # In the prompt string within get_intent_from_llm
-    The "command" can be one of the following: [..., "learn_fact", "get_date", "chat"].
-    ```